hkff/AccLab/README.md

             $ sudo apt-get install liblapack3 liblapack-dev
             $ sudo apt-get install libblas-dev liblapack3gf
+            $ sudo apt-get install python3-dev

-    You can download cvxopt from  http://cvxopt.org/
+    After that you can download and install cvxopt from  http://cvxopt.org/
     For more information on TuLip see
     http://tulip-control.sourceforge.net/